Send Money at Anderson County Jail.

 Quick Facts

-• Funds must be deposited by noon on Monday to be available for that week's commissary order.
+• Funds must be deposited by noon on Monday to be included in that week’s commissary order.

 Send Money Guides